Tax Guide for Home-Based Businesses

 - You were honorably discharged from the United States Armed Forces,

-- Swap meet or flea market vendors,
+- Swap meets or flea market vendors,

 - Lunch wagon operators, or